Any red, yellow or white sore inside your mouth that causing pain?

 Several drugs and medical treatments are available to relieve pain and treat mouth ulcers.
 However, none of these offers a permanent cure.

-Alternative medicine includes alum powder which contains potassium aluminum sulphate.
+Alternative medicine includes alum powder which contains potassium aluminum sulfate.
 Using a prescription mouthwash for rinsing the mouth is also useful.
-A pharmacist usually prescribes otc treatment and sage mouthwash for a canker sore.
+A pharmacist usually prescribes OTC treatment and sage mouthwash for a canker sore.

 Some other medicines are: